davidus-sk/orion/README.md

 ## Support

 There are bound to be issues.
-Feel free to contact me with problems you might come across.
+Feel free to contact me with problems you might come across or submit your own fixes and improvements.